First Time Minor DWI Offenders Face These Penalties

 The penalties for a first offense DWI in Texas can include expensive fines, license suspension and even jail time.
 While it’s critical to take responsibility for one’s actions, it is also important to remember that you have rights and there are ways to fight the charges with the help of a qualified defense attorney.

-Consequences of a 1st DWI Conviction in Texas
+Results of a 1st Offense DWI Conviction in Texas

 Being charged with a DWI can be a very scary experience.
 If it is your first offense, you may be wondering what the potential consequences are.
 The consequences of a DWI depend on a number of factors, including your blood alcohol level, whether you have any prior offenses, and whether anyone was injured as a result of your actions.